AaronDenHond/angular-consolidation/README.md

 to do http requests, importing HttpClient module etc...

 WARNING: import HttpClientModule, but use HttpClient when typehinting!
 Had some bizarre mix and it messed up everything.
+Fetch: remember to add the property allFriends in the AppComponent class!